whatTHEh3ll/Azure-VMS-Terraform/README.md

-# Terraform Google Cloud Virtual Machines
+# Terraform AZURE Cloud Virtual Machines
 ## using terraform to provision Azure Virtual machines and spot instances as well.
 The terraform output will create a hosts.ini file for Ansible playbooks

 ##### run the provided bash script to create an Azure storage backend